Alarmod/MRI_MedicalAnalysis/Tutorial.md

 Instructions for using the open library code in third-party repositories:

-1. Preparing a neural network model.
+1. Preparing the neural network model.

 1.1.
-Converting the source data intended for training the ANN into the YOLO format (https://docs.ultralytics.com/datasets/segment/#ultralytics-yolo-format).
+Converting the source data intended for training the ANN to the YOLO format (https://docs.ultralytics.com/datasets/segment/#ultralytics-yolo-format).

 1.2.
 Training the neural network (see the example of the training script in the file https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/train.py).

 1.3.
-Converting the trained neural network settings to the ONNX format (see the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).
+Converting the settings of the trained neural network to the ONNX format (see the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).
+The export parameters (the width and height of the internal input of the neural network) were obtained from the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/get_net_info.py.

-3. Using the yolo_segment_with_nanobind module (https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind).
+2. Using the yolo_segment_with_nanobind module (https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind).
 The Python API of the module includes the setGlobalThreadPoolSize function (the only parameter of the function specifies the number of computing threads used to implement multi-threaded processing in CPU mode) and a description of the YOLO class, which implements the following methods:

 - constructor with parameters:

 o "name" – model name;

 o "net_path" – path to the neural network settings;